tobloef/roll20-fancy-dice/README.md

 # Roll20 Fancy Dice

-Adds fancy graphics to the 3D dice on Roll20, so you can roll in style
+Adds fancy graphics to the 3D dice on Roll20, so you can roll in style.